tdmnew/reactcalendar/README.md

 ## React Calendar

 This is a pretty basic calendar I made for a React project.
-I've stripped parts out of it rrom the original project for brevity.
-It's boostrapped with Create-React-App.
+I've stripped parts out of it from the original project for brevity.

-Just add the component to your app and it should work fine.
-The root component is 'Dashboard'.
+Add the root component (Which is Dashboard in the components folder) to your app and you should be up and running.